promethee/url2qrcode/README.md

 # url2qrcode
-a simple way to get an url in qr
+a simple way to get an url in qr-code